ScaledInference/Amp-iOS-SDK/README.md

 ## AmpiOS

 ### Initialization
-Initializing the Amp-iOS client is similar to the Amp-Swift client but simpler as you don't have to initialize the session instance.
+To use amp, import the Amp framework and create an amp instance with a class.
 Here is an example of initializing Amp in your `AppDelegate`:

 >Swift
 ``` Swift